julianlam/feps/fep/b2b8/fep-b2b8.md

 In AS2, the `preview` property provides an abbreviated version of the content of the object.
 Especially for microblogging applications, the `preview` property is a useful fallback for supporting unrecognized object types like `Article`.

 For an article, the `preview` can be a `Note` that gives a well-formatted preview of the article content in its `content` property.
 For example, the `name`, `summary`, and a link to the `url` would be an appropriate representation.
+Additional navigation to other pages on the originating site, like category links, home page links, and other affordances like "favourite", "like", "bookmark" or other buttons should not be included.

 The `content` property of the `preview` should include a minimal set of HTML elements, as described in [ActivityPub Primer HTML](https://www.w3.org/wiki/ActivityPub/Primer/HTML).

-The HTML should only include an excerpt or summary of the full article text.
-Additional navigation to other pages on the originating site, like category links, home page links.
-Other affordances like "favourite", "like", "bookmark" or other buttons should not be included.

-The `preview` property should not include a link to the full article with a "Read more..." link.
-The consumer should use the `url` property of the `Article` to link to the full article.

 Metadata on the `Article` that applies equally to the preview, such as `attributedTo`, `published`, `updated`, and `tag` can be repeated in the `preview` property.
 The consumer should fall back to the `Article` properties if they are not present in the `preview`.